9a: Correspondence Analysis (CA)

 The fraction of the variance explained by CA1 and CA2 is:

-The scree plot (Figure 1) shows the eigenvalues of the CA axes which helps us decide how many axes to retain in the analysis.
-In this case, we will retain the first two axes, as they explain the most variance in the data.
+The scree plot (Figure 2) shows the eigenvalues of the CA axes which helps me decide how many axes to retain in the analysis.
+In this case, I will retain the first two axes, as they explain the most variance in the data.

 Site scores are also as seen earlier in PCA.
 The highest positive or negative loadings indicate sites that are dispersed far apart on the biplot (in ordination space).
 They will have large differences in fish community composition.

-Please see Numerical Ecology in R (pp. 133 to 140).
+Please see Numerical Ecology with R (pp. 133 to 140).
 There you will find explanations for how to interpret the ordinations and the ordination diagrams shown below.

 Ordination Diagrams